trueos/trueos-docs/trueos-handbook/install.rst

 version of the GRUB boot loader which provides limited ZFS boot environment support.

-The |trueos| version of GRUB will attempt to identify other installed operating systems, such as Windows and Linux, and add them to the GRUB boot menu.
+The |trueos| version of GRUB attempts to identify other installed operating systems, such as Windows and Linux, and add them to the GRUB boot menu.
 If an operating system is not automatically detected, an entry can be manually added to